EmilioAVazquez/SEMES/README.md

 ### How to to contribute ?

 We are building this project on a Backend created on Asp.net and the frontend was created on React Vanilla (seeking a progressive webapp).
 When contributing please remember the many coonstrains that technology in the developing wolrd may suffer from.
 Low bandwidths, unrelaiable communication, and obsolete smartphones to name a few.
-Please join our Discord channel with any question, comment or comlain.
+Please join our Discord channel with any question, comment or complain.
 We want to create a community of developers that seek to help the world with code.

 https://discord.gg/9pMeby